 - Grammar Checker: Grammarly is made for correcting English grammar that other small grammar checkers can’t detect or correct.
 For example, Grammarly can understand the difference between Twitter and Twitter.
-In fact, Grammarly claims they can fix over 250 grammar and punctuation errors in a matter of seconds.
+In fact, Grammarly claims it can fix over 250 grammar and punctuation errors in a matter of seconds.

 - Autosuggestion: One of my favorite features of Grammarly is its autosuggestion feature.
 It suggests things to add or remove to improve the quality of the article.
 At the end of the day, we all want to have a high-quality article.

-- Grammarly Mobile Keyboard Application: One of the most anticipated features that could help every business type based on online or offline.
-Grammarly Android and iOS apps make it so much easier to write grammatically correct messages, documents, and even guides with your mobile device.
+- Grammarly Mobile Keyboard Application: One of the most anticipated features that could help every business type based online or offline.
+Grammarly Android and iOS apps make it much easier to write grammatically correct messages, documents, and even guides with your mobile device.